tckmn/tockman/pre/blog/gizmos-boardgame.md

 * What's the maximum possible score without the "four tier 3s" end condition?
-  This is likely not actually that interesting, since you probably just replace the four random tier 2s with the four other tier 3s that have VP on them (though then you run into marble capacity issues).
+  The natural strategy is to replace the three random tier 2s with other tier 3s that have VP on them
+  (though then you run into marble capacity issues).

 * What's the fastest possible game without the "four tier 3s" end condition?
-  This one might be more interesting;
-  I don't actually have a good guess as to whether you go for the build-acceleration cards or if you just live in the tier 1s and 2s and get to 1 build per turn super fast.
+  I don't actually have a good guess as to whether you go for the build-acceleration cards, or if you just live in the tier 1s and 2s and race to 1 build per turn super fast.

   A similar question you could ask is:
   What's the fastest possible game using only tier 1 cards?